More companies are now buying or selling abroad and are at an FX risk.

 1. Time Option (Flexible Settlement)

-A time option enable to settle the forward transactions between two pre agreed upon dates in the future.
+A time option is a type of FX hedging that enables you to settle forward transactions between two pre-agreed upon dates in the future.
 Let’s say that you are unsure about the exact acquisition date of your property in the United States, this option gives you flexibility as to the execution date of the transaction.
 The forward rate will be the same and it will usually not involve any premium payment.

 2. Option Structures

 FX Options, a form of financial derivatives, are a much more flexible solution compared to a forward contract.
 The forward contract provides a complete exchange rate hedge in the market by locking in today’s rate for the future.
 Foreign exchange derivatives or options provide you with exactly as the name suggests – the option, but not the obligation, to buy / sell a currency should certain rate movements or parameters unfold.
 Basically, any kind of forward could be replicated by the use of options.
 Options are financial derivatives, that whether bought or sold, enable clients to achieve a particular financial objective.
 They aren’t particularly common for private individuals but when it comes to currency hedging for businesses, they are more likely to require the flexibility an option can provide.